-We have a clawback policy that provides for the return from an NEO of performance based compensation if that NEO has engaged in fraud or grossly negligent misconduct that results in us having to issue a restatement of financial results to correct material non-compliance with reporting requirements and the performance compensation paid to that NEO is more than it would have been based on the restated financial results.
-We will revise our clawback policy to comply with Rule 10D-1 under the Securities Exchange Act of 1934 adopted by the SEC in October 2022 once final rules are adopted by the NYSE.
+We have a clawback policy that provides for the return from an NEO of performance based compensation if we issue a restatement of financial results to correct material non-compliance with reporting requirements and the performance compensation paid to that NEO is more than it would have been based on the restated financial results.
+This clawback policy complies with the most current NYSE requirements.

-SHARE OWNERSHIP GUIDELINES
+> SHARE OWNERSHIP GUIDELINES

 We maintain guidelines requiring each of our NEOs as well as other executive vice presidents to maintain a specific level of ownership of our shares as shown below.
-These guidelines are intended to link the interests of our NEOs and other vice presidents with the interests of our shareholders.
+These guidelines are intended to link the interests of our NEOs and other executive vice presidents with the interests of our shareholders.
 Each individual subject to these guidelines has five years to achieve the required level of ownership after becoming subject to the guidelines.

-Compliance with our ownership guidelines gets measured and reviewed by the Board at the end of each fiscal year and the ownership level of each of our NEOs as of December 31, 2022 is shown below based on the closing price of our shares on December 30, 2022.
+Compliance with our ownership guidelines gets measured and reviewed by the Board at the end of each fiscal year and the ownership level of each of our NEOs as of December 31, 2023 is shown below based on the closing price of our shares on December 29, 2023.

-Our NEOs were in compliance with our equity ownership requirements as of December 31, 2022.
+Our NEOs were in compliance with our equity ownership requirements as of December 31, 2023.